sk8terboyz/Developer-Playground/README.md

 - Finished Projects

 ### Potential Ideas:
-- Recreations (already finished & on github)
+- Recreations (already finished and/or on github)
     - Hangman
     - Branches
     - Snake
     - Radar (could turn this into a game as a sonar radar)
+    - Grocery List
 - Project Ideas
     - JQuery game (already started but not finished)
     - Yahtzee